 At the Whittemore Law Firm, we are dedicated to helping parents navigate through the difficult CPS system.
 We work together with a parent or parents in order to convince the court that the best interests of the children are met by either leaving them in or returning them to the parental home.

 For a free 20-minute consultation, Contact the Whittemore Law Firm at 832-215-3706

 Whittemore Law Firm is dedicated to helping clients navigate difficult family law and divorce issues.
 Whittemore Law Firm serves clients in The Woodlands, Conroe, Montgomery County, Houston, Harris County, and throughout the surrounding area.
-If you need help, contact Whittemore Law Firm now and benefit from more than 21 years of family law experience so we can help make sure you get a fair resolution.
+If you need help, contact Whittemore Law Firm now and benefit from more nearly 25 years of family law experience so we can help make sure you get a fair resolution.